Depression in men – Adon Health Skip to content

 • Digital detox, mindfulness, social environment

-The important thing is: the earlier depression is recognized, the better the chances of a full recovery – physically, hormonally, and psychologically.
+Important: The earlier depression is recognized, the better the chances of complete recovery - physically, hormonally, psychologically.

 Conclusion

-Depression in men often presents differently than expected.
-It manifests itself through irritability, physical symptoms, decreased performance, or social withdrawal, and therefore frequently goes undetected for too long.
-Recognizing the warning signs allows for early intervention.
+Depression in men often looks different than expected.
+It manifests through irritability, physical symptoms, decreased performance, or withdrawal, and therefore often remains undetected for too long.
+Knowing the signs allows for early intervention.

-The combination of psychological support, hormonal diagnostics and targeted therapy can sustainably improve the quality of life, even after a long period of suffering.
+With a combination of psychological support, hormonal diagnostics, and targeted therapy, quality of life can be sustainably improved, even after a long period of suffering.

 📞 0800 111 0 111